machuytu/Fitness_ex_counter/README.md

-# khoaluan
+# Fitness app

-A new Flutter application.
+A Flutter application use TensorFlow Framework and Firebase.

 ## Getting Started